 Its Content The students begin with plane and solid geometry, the Elements of Euclid: they apprehend the idea of a deductive science and acquaint themselves with the intricacies of mathematical development.
-In the last third of their Freshman year they embark upon the study of Ptolemy, which also introduces them to the elements of trigonometry.
+In the last term of their Freshman year they embark upon the study of Ptolemy, which also introduces them to the elements of trigonometry.

 In the second year they continue the study of Ptolemy and pass immediately to Copernicus: they face two conspicuous examples of a mathematical description of the universe; they learn the role and power of a scientific hypothesis and the meaning of applied mathematics.
-They also study the conic sections in Apollonius' Conics as well as algebra.
+They also study the conic sections in Apollonius' Conics as well as algebra and analytical geometry, the latter with due regard to the original Cartesian foundations.
 Not only do the students learn how to manipulate algebraic expressions, perform all the necessary operations, solve equations and correlate these analytical methods with the exploration of geometrical patterns, but they also come to grasp the very idea of a Universal Mathematics as conceived by the great thinkers of the seventeenth century.
-It is in the light of this idea-with due regard to the original Cartesian foundations-that the students study analytic geometry.

-In the third year the students investigate the elements of mechanics as conceived by Galileo and the principles of celestial dynamics as laid down by Kepler.
+In the beginning of the third year the students expand their skills in analytic geometry and tackle the elements of mechanics as laid down by Galileo.
+Concurrently, the students acquaint themselves with the principles of Keplerian astronomy.
 Most of the third year, however, is devoted to Newtonian physics: large parts of Newton's Principia are studied and discussed very carefully.
 The first elements of calculus are approached.

 In the fourth year, differential and integral calculus (including elementary differential equations) is studied in its rigorous modern form.
-The students are finally introduced to non-Euclidean geometry and the geometrization of physics as formulated in the theory of relativity.
+The students are finally introduced into non-Euclidean geometry (Lobachevski), the theory of numbers (Dedekind), and the theory of transfinite numbers (Cantor).